YARC-Official/docs/backgrounds.md

 To successfully see video playback during gameplay:

 1. The video must be in .mp4 or .webm format.
+Note that the Unity video player on Linux does not support .mp4; use VP8 .webm instead.

 2. Per song videos must be stored in a song's folder and labeled as "video" or "bg" or "background"